Mymensingh: Economy

-Historically, Mymensingh district was known for jute production which was termed 'golden fibre' due to revenue it generated as a cash crop.
+Historically, Mymensingh district was known for jute production which was termed 'golden fibre' due to the revenue it generated as a cash crop.
 Due to the high demand for polythene bags and other economic reasons, the jute industry has significantly declined.
 As Mymensingh is the capital of Mymensingh Division, government employees make up a large percentage of the city's workforce.
 Mymensingh also has a large unskilled and semi-skilled labour population, who primarily earn their livelihood as hawkers, Rickshaw pullers, taxi drivers, mechanics and other such professions.
 Agriculture is the most important sector contributing to GDP, followed by the growing service sector in the city.
 The increasing demand for fish in the local and global markets has generated a new opportunity for local fishermen as well as businessmen to exploit fishing in Mymensingh, and today it is very important to the economy.
-People have changed their paddy fields to ponds and are cultivating fish.
+Much of the population have modified their paddy fields to become ponds and are cultivating fish.
 Prawns, sometimes reaching a very large size in the winter, are sold in Mymensingh in great numbers.

 The entire area between Durgabari Road, and Maharaja Road comprises the traditional shopping area.
 There are places like Ganginarpar, Boro Bazaar, Choto Bazaar, Mechua Bazaar within this area.
 There are spots like Jilapi Patty which is for making and selling jilapi.
 The main road from Notunbazar to the railway station & C.K.
 Ghosh Road to Charpara hosts a number of shops for manufactured products and clothing.